loganfinney27/THE-GEMSTONE/content/Facet/Church - 1976 - Presidential Campaign Announcement.md

 IDAHO CITY — Senator [[Frank Church]] of Idaho officially declared himself a candidate for the Democratic Presidential nomination today, telling a crowd of about 2,500 people standing in the muddy streets of this gold‐rush town.
 “It's never too late—nor are the odds too great—to try.”

-The 51‐year‐old Senator's Presidential yearnings have been no secret, but he has delayed his announcement, and the start of his campaign, because of the [[Church - 1975 - There would be no place to hide|Senate investigation of intelligence activities]].
+The 51‐year‐old Senator's Presidential yearnings have been no secret, but he has delayed his announcement, and the start of his campaign, because of the [[Church - 1975 - The abyss from which there is no return|Senate investigation of intelligence activities]].

 *He has been the leading figure in that investigation, which has in turn given him a sort of national prominence that he might not otherwise have enjoyed as a Senator from this sparsely populated Northwestern state best known for its potatoes.*